rwxrob/zet/20210804221955/README.md

-# Q: Should I do 2020 boost first or just 2021?
+# Should I Do 2020 Boost First or Just 2021?

 📺 <https://youtu.be/9H-75G8s2Vs>